Burundi: Present day

-In a constitutional referendum in May 2018, Burundians voted by 79.08% to approve an amended constitution that ensured that Nkurunziza could remain in power until 2034.
+In a 2018 constitutional referendum, Burundians voted to approve an amended constitution that ensured that Nkurunziza could remain in power until 2034.
 However, much to the surprise of most observers, Nkurunziza later announced that he did not intend to serve another term, paving the way for a new president to be elected in the 2020 general election.

-On 20 May 2020, Evariste Ndayishimiye, a candidate who was hand-picked as Nkurunziza's successor by the CNDD-FDD, won the election with 71.45% of the vote.
-Shortly after, on 9 June 2020, Nkurunziza died of a cardiac arrest, at the age of 55.
-There was some speculation that his death was COVID-19 related, though this is unconfirmed.
+Evariste Ndayishimiye, a candidate who was hand-picked as Nkurunziza's successor by the CNDD-FDD, won the election.
+Shortly after on 9 June, Nkurunziza died of a cardiac arrest, at age 55.
 As per the constitution, Pascal Nyabenda, the president of the national assembly, led the government until Ndayishimiye's inauguration on 18 June 2020.

-In December 2021, a large prison fire killed dozens in the capital city of Gitega.
+In December 2021, a prison fire killed dozens in Gitega.
 In November 2022, in challenges to the COVID-19 pandemic and the Russian invasion of Ukraine, Burundi's economic growth increased slightly to 3 percent, according to an assessment of the International Monetary Fund.

-Currently, Burundi remains as one of the poorest nations on Earth based on a Gross National Income (GNI) of $270 per capita.
+Currently, Burundi remains as one of the world's poorest countries, based on an estimated gross national income (GNI) of US$298 per capita.

-The fall of Goma in the Democratic Republic of the Congo (DRC) in January 2025 was the largest escalation of the conflict in Kivu since 2012 and raised concerns that the Rwandan-backed M23 rebel campaign could turn into a larger regional war due to the presence of troops from Rwanda and Burundi in the Kivu provinces.
+The fall of Goma in the Democratic Republic of the Congo in January 2025 was the largest escalation of the conflict in Kivu since 2012 and raised concerns that the Rwandan-backed M23 rebel campaign could turn into a larger regional war due to the presence of troops from Rwanda and Burundi in the Kivu provinces.
 Thousands of soldiers had been deployed to assist the Congolese army in South Kivu by Burundi, which has a Hutu-dominated government and previously accused Rwanda of backing a 2015 coup attempt, adding to concern for the potential of a larger regional war.